What causes cold sores?

 Can I spread a cold sore around myself?

 Can I spread a cold sore to a new place on my body?
-No you will not.
-Once the first infection is over, you have made antibodies that will prevent you from catching the virus again on your hand, leg, etc. If this was something that happened, every child with a cold sore would have spread it to their hands , or other places on their body.
+No, this is very unlikely.
+Once the first infection is over, you will have made antibodies that will prevent you from catching the virus again on your hand, leg, etc. If this was something that happened, every child with a cold sore would have spread it to their hands, or other places on their body.
 And we don’t see that.

 Will cold sores make me ill?